tmfarrell/tmfarrell.github.io/_posts/2018-05-25-innovation_and_globalization.md

 ## A Rough Estimate

-Let's talk about what innovation and globalization are more precisely.
-These aren't discrete categories, but rather continuous quantities: some activities are more globalizing/ spreading and some are more innovating/ advancing.
+Let's try to see what innovation and globalization are more precisely.
+These aren't discrete categories of activity, but rather more continuous quantities: some activities are more globalizing/ spreading and some are more innovating/ advancing.
 But any given activity seems to have properties of both spreading and advancing.
 The question then is: what does this space of spreading/ advancing activities look like?

-Say you wanted to quantify the potential utility of two different activities---one globalizing \\(A\\), one innovating \\(B\\)---so you could decide which to devote your time to.
-A useful estimate might be:
+Let's start with trying to define a rough/ abstract estimate of any activity's utility, with the thought that this might give us factors/ metrics that could be used to contruct such a space.
+A rough estimate of the utility of an globalizing or innovative activity might something like:

 \\[ U_{gain} \propto t_{gain} \times u_{gain} \times n \\]